 Important note: There is no universal setting for the RDS level.
-Due to different input sensitivity of different FM broadcast equipment it's necessary to check and adjust the RDS level!
+Due to different input sensitivity of various FM broadcast equipment it's necessary to check and adjust the RDS level each time you connect a new FM transmitter to the RDS encoder!

 The correct level should be between 2 and 11 % of the audio multiplex signal, measured by oscilloscope in peak-to-peak values on the modulator input.
 Recommended value is such that results in 3.4 kHz deviation of the FM carrier.
 Don't forget that the maximum total FM carrier deviation with RDS and MPX signal is 75 kHz.
-It is much easier to use any FM broadcast analyzer for setting the RDS level precisely.
+It is much easier to use an FM broadcast analyzer for setting the RDS level precisely.

-The deviation range of the FM carrier caused by RDS/RBDS is 1.0 to 7.5 kHz.
+The deviation range of the FM carrier caused by RDS/RBDS is 1.0 to 7.5 kHz .
 The deviation range of the FM carrier caused by stereo pilot tone is 6.0 to 7.5 kHz.
 The overall peak frequency deviation shall not exceed 75 kHz.

-The RDS level can be adjusted after establishing a connection to the encoder, using one of these two methods:
+The RDS level can be adjusted after establishing a connection to the encoder, using one of these three methods: